vertica/vertica-containers/UDx-container/README.md

 $ vertica_10.0.1-5_amd64.deb
 ```

-The `Makefile` extracts the Vertica version (10.1.1-5) and the OS distribution version (RHEL 6).
+The `Makefile` extracts the Vertica version (`10.1.1-5`) and the OS distribution version (`RHEL6`).
 If the Vertica binary uses this format, run `make` with the `TARGET` variable to build the container.
 For example, the following command builds a UDx container with a canonically-named RPM file:

 ```shell
 $ make TARGET=rpm